Centre Furnace Mansion in State College served as the home for a series of “iron masters” in the late 1700s through the mid 1800s.

-The Colyer Lake Trail near State College is a scenic and relatively flat 2.6 mile hike.
+Hobie’s Trail at Colyer Lake near State College is a scenic and relatively flat 2.6 mile lake-loop hike.

 The Pennsylvania Military Museum in Centre County honors the service of Pennsylvanians in all branches of the military, from colonial times to the present day.

 If so, be sure to like and follow PA Bucket List on Facebook, Instagram, and/or Pinterest to stay up-to-date on my latest write-ups about the best things to see and do in Pennsylvania!